ydydsnyd/mono/doc/docs/get-started.md

   <img src="/img/setup/todo.webp" width="650"/>
 </p>

 You can start modifying this app to build something new with Replicache.
 For starters, open the app in a browser window, copy the resulting url, and open a second browser window to it.
-With the twp windows side-by-side, add some items in one window and see them reflected in the other.
+With the two windows side-by-side, add some items in one window and see them reflected in the other.
 Tada!
 Instant UI and Realtime Sync!

 ## A Quick Tour of the Starter App